sourcery-ai-experiments/pay-theory-documentation/docs/tutorial-extras/WEB/FUNCTIONS.md

 - `sendReceipt`: (Boolean)
   - Pass `true` to send a receipt to the payor.
 Must have an email address on the payorInfo object or pass in a payorId that has an email address tied to it.

-- `receiptDescription`: (String)
-  - Description to be included in the receipt.
-Defaults to "Payment from {merchant name}".
-  - For more info on receipts check out the [Receipts](/overview/email_receipts) documentation.

 Once the transact function is called, if you passed `true` to `requireConfirmation` you will receive a response from the `tokenizeObserver`.